 Again, the context that the line is in makes the meaning clear - in this case the possession of a gun.

 The 'having a heel' version is cited in the Iowa newspaper the Dubuque Daily Herald, April 1866:

-"... they resembled dung hill chickens thrown into the pit with their natural spurs, to meet and contend with game cocks well heeled.
+"... they resembled dung hill chickens thrown into the pit with their natural spurs, to meet and contend with game birds well heeled.
 One stoke puts them to flight, squawking as they go; they cannot stand steel."

 The above citations, as well as the large majority of other early references, are American and it's reasonable to suggest that the term originated in the USA.
 The cock-fighting citation is the earliest, but not so much earlier than the others to make it the obvious source.

 If we take a broad view and say that the phrase meant 'well equipped' [with something] we could accept any of the above as plausible origins.
 Unless more evidence is found that link any one them to the phrase as we now understand it we have to say that, apart from locating the origin in the USA, the jury is still out on this one.

 See other phrases that were coined in the USA.